Donders-Institute/rdm-wiki/docs/6_Archiving/4_Staging.rst

-Staging Data to Your DSC
+Moving Data to Your DSC
 *******

 Once you have finalized your results and you want to publish them in your project's :bdg-primary:`DSC`, you will need to :bdg-warning:`transfer` these files.